BALKAN

 a.
 Participation in the liturgical life of the Church.

 b.
-Conferences, meetings, visits, fraternisations, workshops and other forms of exchanges.
+Conferences, meetings, visits, fraternisations, workshops and

 c.
 Educational and training programmes.